Vintage Wedding Dresses: The Maggie Gown To Match Your Favorite Eras

 1930s vintage wedding dresses were influenced by Old-Hollywood glamor, stately elegance, and romantic escapism.
 These silk and satin dresses, long sleeves, short trains, and minimalist embellishments created softer silhouettes (but more intricate gowns did start to get more ornamental as the decade went on).
 Veils were paired with headpieces or a small white hat, and getaway outfits made a big statement, as couples started going straight from their reception to their honeymoon.
 Bouquets also gained popularity in this decade, giving brides new ways to personalize their bridal look.

-If you love this decade’s stylle, we’ve gathered a few gorgeous gowns to consider:
+If you love this decade’s style, we’ve gathered a few gorgeous gowns to consider:

 Next up, the 1940s.
 With World War II and strict war-time rationing in place during this era, brides chose to wear formal pieces they already owned — often tailored, high-waisted tops and A-line skirts that came only to the knee.
 Celebrities like Ava Gardner got married in a suit, but perhaps the most glamorous highlight was when Queen Elizabeth married Prince Philip in 1947… The vintage wedding dress was an ivory silk and pearl embroidered scoop neck, a standout for the era.

-With the post-war boom of the 1950s, fashion swung in a more opulent direction: full skirts, fitted bodices, sweetheart necklines, and frilly, whimsical embellishments took over, with many brides taking inspiration from modern icons and celebrities like Jacqueline Kennedy and Grace Kelly, (The Princess of Monaco’s wedding dress had a lace bodice and sleeves, which popularized the use of lace for 1950s brides.)
-Full tea-length skirts, sweetheart necklines, long sleeves, buttons, and frills made for perfect style statements for the new era.
+With the post-war boom of the 1950s, fashion swung in a more opulent direction: full skirts, fitted bodices, sweetheart necklines, and frilly, whimsical embellishments took over, with many brides taking inspiration from modern icons and celebrities like Jacqueline Kennedy and Grace Kelly.
+The Princess of Monaco’s wedding dress had a lace bodice and sleeves, which popularized the use of lace for 1950s brides.
+(Psst!
+Love lace?
+See Types of Lace to Look for in Your Winter Wedding Dress to learn more about all they different types to choose from!)
+Sweetheart necklines, long sleeves, buttons, and frills made for perfect style statements for the new era.

 Some gowns we’re loving for this decade’s trends: